 The Boys Behind the Girls

 While an undergraduate at Harvard College, Ben was torn between pursuing a career as a gay activist and a career in theater.
 Eventually he decided that activism was more important and that he didn't have the talent to be a performer.
 Ben went on to attend Harvard Law School and, upon graduation, started the first national AIDS legal program.
 He later served as Executive Director of the Gay and Lesbian Medical Association and was appointed to President Clinton's Advisory Council on HIV/AIDS.
 Eventually Ben discovered that (a) activism and theater are not mutually exclusive; (b) talent is overrated; and (c) making people laugh is much more fun than suing them, and no less effective in making them think.
 As chief lyricist for The Kinsey Sicks, Ben is largely irresponsible for the lyrics that have made tens of thousands cringe.
+For more information on Ben's past work and the incredible reinvention into Dragapella fabulousness, check out this Salon article.

 Jeff originated the lead role of Henry Tahara in the critically acclaimed play Bronzeville, nominated for both an NAACP Theatre Award and Ovation Award, with Robey Theater Company in Los Angeles.
 Favorite stage credits: Oberon/Theseus (A Midsummer Night's Dream), Lun Tha (The King and I), Agrippa (Cleopatra: the Musical).
 Previous a cappella experience includes singing with, writing for, and directing the UC Men's Octet from the University of California at Berkeley, which won first place at the National Competition of Collegiate A Cappella held at Carnegie Hall.
 He joined The Kinseys in 2004, where he continues to write many of the vocal arrangements and is responsible for the entire group’s hot couture.